 bake-at-home burger buns(ContainsGluten, Egg, Milk, SoyMay be presentSesame, Tree Nuts, Lupin)

 balsamic vinegar (for the onions)

 Heat a drizzle of olive oil in a large frying pan over a medium-high heat.
-Add the onion and cook, stirring regularly, for 5-6 minutes or until softened.
-Add the balsamic vinegar (for the onions), water (see ingredients list), and brown sugar and mix well.
-Cook for a further 3-5 minutes or until dark and sticky.
-Transfer to a small bowl and cover with foil to keep warm.
+Add the onion and cook, stirring often, until softened, 5-6 minutes.
+Add the balsamic vinegar (for the onion), the water and brown sugar.
+Cook, stirring often, until dark and sticky, 3-5 minutes.
+Transfer to a small bowl.

-While the onion is cooking, combine the beef mince, rustic herb spice blend, fine breadcrumbs (see ingredients list), eggs and salt (see ingredients list) in a large bowl with a good pinch of black pepper.
-Shape the beef mixture into 5 patties the size of your burger buns and set aside on a plate.
-TIP: Press down slightly in the centre of each patty - it will stop the patties shrinking as they cook.
+While the onion is cooking, combine the beef mince, rustic herb spice blend, fine breadcrumbs (see ingredients list), egg and the salt in a large bowl with a good pinch of black pepper.
+Shape the beef mixture into patties, a little larger than your burger buns.
+Transfer to a plate.
+TIP: Make a shallow indentation in the centre of each patty to help prevent it puffing up as it cooks.

 Drizzle a little olive oil over an oven tray lined with baking paper.
-TIP: This prevents the cheese from sticking!
-Arrange the shredded Cheddar cheese in 5 even, thin piles slightly larger than your burger buns.
-Bake for 8-10 minutes or until the cheese is melted in the middle and crisp around the edges.
-TIP: They can burn fast, so keep an eye on them!
+Arrange the shredded Cheddar cheese in even piles about the same size as your burger buns (2 piles for 2 people / 4 piles for 4 people).
+Bake until the cheese is melted in the middle and crisp around the edges, 8-10 minutes.

-While the cheddar crisps are cooking, wipe out the frying pan and return to a medium-high heat with a drizzle of olive oil.
-Cook the beef patties for 4-5 minutes each side, or until cooked through.
+While the Cheddar crisps are baking, wipe out the frying pan and return to a medium-high heat with a drizzle of olive oil.
+Cook the beef patties until cooked through, 4-5 minutes each side.
+Place the bake-at-home burger buns in the oven to heat through, 3 minutes.
+TIP: If your pan is getting crowded, cook in batches for best results!